portworx/px-docs/scheduler/docker/install.md

 -z
 	> Optional.
 Instructs PX to run in zero storage mode.
 In this mode, PX can still provide virtual storage to your containers, but the data will come over the network from other PX nodes.

+-userpwd
+       > username and password for ETCD authentication in the form <user_name>:<passwd>

+-ca
+       > location of CA file for ETCD authentication

+-cert
+	> location of certificate for ETCD authentication

+-key
+	> location of certificate key for ETCD authentication

+-acltoken
+	> ACL token value used for Consul authentication

 -d
 	> Optional.
 Specifies the data interface.